It’s A New Year… New Problems, New Challenges, New Opportunities…but we have hope!

 When it comes to spiritual resolutions, in particular, we need God’s help.
 In fact, it is impossible to do anything apart from God.
 Some, however, may decide not to make any New Year’s resolutions this year.
 That is perfectly fine, but we still need God’s help to live each day.
 Jonathan Edwards is widely known for saying, “I am unable to do anything without God’s help.”
 If it were not for Him, we could simply do nothing.
 Some have quoted Philippians 4:13 as their fighter or life verse, and what a great verse that is!
 Burk Parsons reminds us, “We must understand that being able to do all things through Christ who strengthens us means that we must depend on His strength continuously in order to do all things and to keep all our resolutions.”

 There are, however, vital things that we need his help.
 For instance, we need His help to do the most important things, which are to grow in relationship with Him and help others know Jesus.

 In the end, all that matters is that we know and grow in our relationship with Jesus, and tell others about Him.
 By knowing Him, and making Him known, we can then truly glorify God with our lives.
-Undoubtedly, we will need His help in 2021.
+Undoubtedly, we will need His help this year.
 Our challenge, resolution, and great opportunity, is to know Him more through prayer, Scripture, fellowship, and walking closely with Jesus.
-May we be faithful to this in 2021!
+May we be faithful to this in the coming year!